sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part2/README.md

 ## Why random Duration and Rotation?

-I decided to randomize duration and rotation so that the dice don't all spin in unison, which I think looks really weird.
+Without randomizing, the dice will spin in unison, which looks a bit odd.
+Adding a small offset to each makes the spin a bit more realistic.